Let’s be honest — Halloween isn’t just for the kids. Plenty of adults like to dress up, eat, drink and be scary, too.

 Sometimes the simplest designs make the boldest statements.

-The scorpion adorning Fableist’s new zinfandel is downright creepy.
-Pair it with the axe and bundle of switches on the tempranillo and sauvignon blanc to deliver a starkly ominous message.
+The scorpion adorning Fableist Wine Co.’s zinfandel is downright creepy.
+Pair it with the axe on the tempranillo and snake on the merlot to deliver a starkly ominous message.

 Each wine represents a classic fable — and if that doesn’t strike you as foreboding, remember that those tales get rather dark.
 Remember the scorpion who stings the frog as they cross a river, dooming both to drown?